Walmart unveils Lord & Taylor site as it tries to go upscale

 With the launch of the L&T page, Walmart will have its own everyday brands and the premium Lord & Taylor brands.
 In addition to the items offered by L&T, Walmart.com's broader fashion offerings will highlight watches, luggage and travel, seasonal shops and premium beauty.

-Lord & Taylor's president Liz Rodbell said late last year the arrangement with Walmart allows the chain to attract new customers who already are buying higher-end products on Walmart.com.
-She called the move "pivotal" for the company, which has struggled to keep customers as people shop less at department stores.
+Lord & Taylor officials said late last year the arrangement with Walmart allows the chain to attract new customers who are already buying higher-end products on Walmart.com.

+"Lord & Taylor is thinking differently about the business, and this is an example of how we are innovating," said a company spokesperson in a statement emailed to The Associated Press.

 The companies declined to reveal financial details of the partnership.